October 21st, 2012

 -Chase Ink Plus Credit Card.

-Both of these cards offer 25,000 bonus points after your first purchase and another 25,000 bonus points for spending $10,000 in 3 months.
+Both of these cards offer 50,000 bonus points for spending $5,000 in 3 months.
 They also offer 5 points per dollar spent on up to $50,000 annually at office supply stores, and internet/telecom/cable bills.
 People like to buy gift cards to stores like Amazon or even prepaid cards that they can use at any store from office supply stores, that way they can earn 5 points per dollar on all of their purchases.
 You also earn 2 points per dollar on gas stations and hotels.
 A lounge club membership with 2 annual visits is included for free.
 There is no foreign exchange fee.
 There is no fee the first year but a $95 fee thereafter.